tanveer-singh-db/demo_tf_generic_uc_assets/README.md

 # Databricks Unity Catalog Terraform Deployment

-> **Deploy Unity Catalog resources across multiple Databricks workspaces with automated configuration generation and validation**

-This repository provides a complete solution for deploying Databricks Unity Catalog (UC) resources using Terraform, with automated config generation and pre-deployment validation tools.
+This repository provides a solution for deploying Databricks Unity Catalog (UC) resources using Terraform, with automated config generation and pre-deployment validation tools.

 ## Table of Contents
 - [Overview](#overview)